simplygreatwork/heroic/readme.md

 })
 ```

 When you clone a component, it's inserted in the DOM directly above the subject.
-This is mostly used for creating lists of items.
+Cloning is mostly used for creating lists of items.

 # Cloud